Devtronic-US/CNC-Controller/README.md

 ### Power control

-This controller can be powered by three ways:
+This controller can be powered by two ways:

-1. USB: Only +5V available, spindle analog control(0-10V) will not work.
+1. +7-12V applied to PWR connector: Spindle analog control(0-10V) will work only if +12V applied.
-2. +7-12V applied to PWR connector: Spindle analog control(0-10V) will work only if +12V applied.
+2. +12-48V applied to PWR connector: Input voltage reduced to +12V via integrated DC-DC Step-Down converter.

-3. +12-48V applied to PWR connector: Input voltage reduced to +12V via DC-DC Step-Down converter.
+**Note:** when USB cable connected to controller, it powers BlackPill only, it is possible to communicate with controller from PC, but any functions requaired more than +3.3V will be unavailable.

 There two jumpers to control power:

-* **VIN**: input voltage selector, PWR for input voltage +7-12V and REG for input voltage +12-48V.
-When powered only from USB it recommends to remove this jumper.
+* **VIN**: input voltage selector, two jumpers, should be switched as pair.
+PWR for input voltage +7-12V and REG for input voltage +12-48V.
+One jumper does actual selection, another jumper disconnects power from DC-DC converter in case if PWR used directly.
 Default is REG.
 * **VOUT**: output voltage selector.
-Output voltage applied to all screw terminal marked as +V. It may be VIN voltage or +5V from linear regulator.
+Output voltage applied to all screw terminal marked as +V and optocouplers.
+It may be +12V voltage or +5V from linear regulator.
 UART connector always has +5V regardless of this jumper position.
 Default is +5V.

 Note: default position when delivered to prevent damage in case of power up without checking settings.
 Those jumpers should be configured for particular build.